2025 Automatic Music Transcription Challenge

 • Tonal, modal and atonal styles, or a blend of these, are all encouraged

 • Up to three different instruments may be used in each composition.
 If piano is included in the instrumentation, keep the composition as a duet (piano and some other instrument).
 Avoid using violin and cello in combination with each other, due to their common timbral characteristics.
-When writing for multiple instruments (limit of 3), use a diversity of timbre combinations such as flute and trumpet, flute, violin and clarinet, or violin flute, cello and bassoon.
+When writing for multiple instruments (limit of 3), use a diversity of timbre combinations such as (1) flute and trombone, (2) violin and bassoon, (3) cello, oboe, and bassoon.
 Any combination of instruments is fine as long as the timbre of each is clearly discernable.

-• Submit a score and MIDI Mp3 recording of each work.
+• Submit a score (PDF), MusicXML, and MIDI recording of each work.

 List of Instruments